Ebony Reigns: Aftermath

 After Ebony Reigns died, some celebrities in Ghana, Sarkodie and Stonebwoy started road safety campaigns to reduce the number of accidents on the roads.
 On the exact one year after her death, most Ghanaians showed love and concern for the musical artist by posting condolences and pictures of her on social media.
 Sarkodie has released a song titled "Wake Up Call" to address some causes of road accidents and what to do to reduce them.
 The song which features singer Benji urges the government to fix bad roads and also enjoins the police to enforce traffic regulations.
 The Ministry of Tourism, Arts & Culture will also embark on a road safety awareness campaign to ensure sanity on the roads and save more lives.
 In remembrance of her and commemoration of the 3rd year of her death, her label released "John 8:7" which featured current label front runner Wendy Shay.

 Legacy and influence

-Ebony made history as the youngest and first female artist in Ghana to release approximately eight major music singles within a single year.
-Through her captivating stage costumes and powerful performances, her bold and empowering presence on stage served as a catalyst for discussions on gender equality and women's empowerment in Ghana.
+Ebony was reported to be among the first female artists in Ghana to release multiple major singles within a single year.
+Her stage performances and distinctive style contributed to public discussions on gender roles and women’s empowerment in Ghana.

 Every year, on the anniversary of Ebony Reigns' passing, her family visits her gravesite at Osu Cemetery to offer prayers, lay wreaths, and spend time in remembrance.
 Eight days later, the family of Ebony, led by her father Nana Opoku Kwarteng, organizes a yearly Memorial Birthday Celebration in honor of the late musician.
 As part of the Memorial Birthday Celebration, jollof rice, one of Ebony's specialties, is served to honor her legacy.